NotANewNick/ASUS-RT-AX89X-OpenWRT-Fan-Control/README.md

 ####To use it:

 Download the new fan controller, save it to /etc/, and make it executable.

     wget --no-check-certificate https://github.com/NotANewNick/ASUS-RT-AX89X-OpenWRT-Fan-Control/blob/main/fancontrol.sh -O /etc/fancontrol.sh
     chmod +x fancontrol.sh

 Test it to make sure that it runs correctly.

     /etc/fancontrol.sh verbose

 Let it run in the background to keep your router cool.

-/etc/fancontrol.sh &
+    cd /etc && sh fancontrol.sh $

 ####Disable the orginal fan controller.